payara/Payara-Community-Documentation/documentation/extended-documentation/hazelcast.md

 ## 3.1 Enabling Hazelcast through the Admin Console
 From the Admin Console home:
-* Click on the cluster, standalone instance, or Admin Server instance (_server_) to load the _General Information_ page of the cluster or instance.
+* Click on the Domain, specific cluster, or standalone instance
 * Click on the _Hazelcast_ tab to see the _Hazelcast Configuration_ page.
 * Check the _Enabled_ box, and save your changes

 ## 3.2 Enabling Hazelcast using Asadmin
 The _set-hazelcast-configuration_ asadmin command requires you to specify whether or not Hazelcast is enabled each time you run it.
 This command is also used to configure Hazelcast, which will be covered [here](#42-configuring-hazelcast-using-asadmin).